frabjous/fregeifier/README.md

 It is currently early in development.
 What has been finished so far is an early version of a filter for [pandoc](https://pandoc.org) that allow only a selected subset of LaTeX-coded mathematics in a markdown document, when converted to HTML or an HTML-based format, to be rendered as images created by converting the output of processing the mathematics by means of a LaTeX engine.
 See the [roadmap](#roadmap-and-todo) below for additional planned features.

-The name of the project, and its initial use case, involved easy inclusion of Gottlob Frege's logical notation making use of the existing LaTeX tooling in non-LaTeX based documents.
-However, the Fregeifier is not limited to Frege notation, but can be used for any complex math environments for which LaTeX tools exist but cannot be currently handled by pandoc by itself.
+The name of the project came from the need for easy inclusion of Gottlob Frege's logical notation in non-LaTeX based documents, but by means of making use of the existing LaTeX tooling.
+However, the Fregeifier is not limited to Frege notation, but can be used for any complex math environments for which LaTeX tools exist, but cannot be currently handled directly by programs such as pandoc as is.

 It was originally developed for [The Journal for the History of Analytical Philosophy](https://jhaponline.org) and integrates easily with the [Open Guide Typesetting Framework](https://github.com/frabjous/open-guide-typesetting-framework) and [Open Guide Editor](https://github.com/frabjous/open-guide-typesetting-framework) it uses, which I also created, though it may be used independently.